CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_comments.md

 | `customer_id`     | `integer` | Customer ID e.g. `1006` |

 The result will be a [Comments (object)](#comment-object)

+**Pagination**

+In every response you'll find a path to the next resultset.
+In the example the next resultset is `/api/v1/customers/1006/comments.json?offset=1`.
+If `next_resultset` is null no additional data is available.

 > HTTP request